ochrons/scalajs-spa-tutorial/doc/css-in-scala.md

 ## Wrapping external CSS

 As most of the styles we use are defined in Bootstrap CSS, we want to access those in a more convenient manner.
-Especially if at some point we would want to switch from Bootstrap to, say, ModernizeCSS, it would be really nice if all the CSS class names would occur only in a single location.
+Especially if at some point we would want to switch from Bootstrap to, say, [MaterializeCSS](http://materializecss.com/), it would be really nice if all the CSS class names would occur only in a single location.

 In Bootstrap it's very common to define a style using a base class and a contextual class, for example: